-The Rise is the fine complement to Toowoomba's rich residential character and tree lined streetscapes.
+The Rise complements Toowoomba's rich residential character and tree lined streetscapes.
 Having much potential for growth and development, uses will predominantly increase residential opportunities and options for affordable, attractive living, optimising views across the Parklands along interfacing streets.
 Properties in proximity to the railway station will continue to evolve as a business, cultural, retail and entertainment hub, well connected to and supporting the Parklands and Russell Street's commercial heritage character.